jyhi/ForEveryone.net-sub-zh-Hans/README.md

 ## License

-The subtitle file (not the film) is licensed under CC-BY-SA 4.0 International.
+The subtitle file is licensed under CC-BY-SA 4.0 International.
 See [COPYING](COPYING) for details.